Bhavana Sagar

 Regional demand for both encrypted subscription services and open free-to-air broadcasting is accelerating, driven by a young, digitally active population across the MENA region, South Asia, and Africa.
 The UAE occupies a unique position as a content distribution and re-export gateway, with multilingual audiences and strong satellite and broadband penetration making it an ideal hub for broadcasters targeting international markets.

 The distinction between the two broadcasting models covered is important.
 Encrypted broadcasting refers to subscription-based or conditional access services where signals are scrambled and only accessible to paying subscribers or authorised receivers.
 Open broadcasting refers to free-to-air services where signals are transmitted without encryption and are accessible to any compatible receiver.
-Activity Code 6120.98 permits both models under a single licence, giving operators flexibility to run hybrid business models.
+Activity Code 6120.98 permits both models under a single license, giving operators flexibility to run hybrid business models.

-Who This Licence Is Suited For
+Who This License Is Suited For

 Media companies and content aggregators seeking a regulated UAE base for regional distribution